On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Fixed-Parameter Tractability

-Based on ILP formulations again, we can show that all problems studied in this paper are {\fpt} with respect to a larger parameter, namely, the number of candidates~$m$.
-This holds for all five rules studied in the paper.
-At a high level, the algorithm first guesses the exact winning $k$-committees, each of which does not include any distinguished candidates.
-There are at most $2^{m\choose k}\leq 2^{2^m}$ guesses and each guess involves at most $2^m$ committees.
+Utilizing ILP formulations once again, we establish that all problems examined in this paper are {\fpt} with respect to a larger parameter, namely, the number of candidates~$m$.
+At a high level, to solve these problems, we first guess the exact winning $k$-committees, each of which excludes all distinguished candidates.
+There are at most $2^{m\choose k}\leq 2^{2^m}$ guesses, and each guess involves at most~$2^m$ committees.
 For each guessed class of winning $k$-committees, we provide an ILP formulation.
-Particularly, we partition the votes into at most~$2^m$ groups, each group consists of all votes approving the same set of candidates.
-Then, for each group, we introduce~$2^m$ non-negative integer variables, each of which corresponds to a subset~$C'$ of candidates and indicates how many votes from the group are changed into votes approving exactly the candidates in~$C'$.
-The constraints are derived to ensure that all $k$-committees in the guessed class have the same score which is strictly higher than that of any $k$-committees not in the class.
-For vote-level operations with distance bound~$r$, we should also constraint that the variables corresponding to a group of votes and a subset~$C'$ to be~$0$ if the distance between each vote in the group and~$C'$ is larger than~$r$.
-The {\fpt}-running time follows from that we need to solve at most~$2^{2^m}$ ILPs each of which has at most $2^m\cdot 2^m=4^m$ variables, and ILP is {\fpt} with respect to the number of variables~\cite{lenstra83}.
+Specifically, we partition the votes into at most~$2^m$ groups, each consisting of all votes approving the same candidates.
+For each group of votes approving exactly candidates in a subset $A\subseteq C$, we introduce~$2^m$ nonnegative integer variables, with each corresponding to a subset~$B$ of candidates and indicating how many votes from the group are transformed into votes approving exactly the candidates in~$B$.
+Constraints are derived to ensure that all $k$-committees in the guessed class share the same score, which is strictly higher than that of any $k$-committees not in the class.
+For vote-level operations with a distance bound~$r$, we impose additional constraints on the variables to ensure that transformations are made only between votes with a Hamming distance at most~$r$.
+The {\fpt}-running time ensues from the need to solve at most~$2^{2^m}$ ILPs, each of which has at most $2^m\cdot 2^m=4^m$ variables, and ILP is {\fpt} with respect to the number of variables~\cite{DBLP:journals/mor/Lenstra83}.